 In most cases, when a burning smell comes from your electrical system, it’s due to something like a broken wire or an overloaded circuit.
 So, it usually results in tripped circuit breaker as well.
 However, you can solve these issues with proper electrical repairs.
 The burning smell comes from an electric arc when two wires or a wire and a conductive metal mixture produce a spark.
 A black and sooty wire and the adjoining area confirm the faulty wiring.
 To fix this fault, you’ll have to rewire the fan properly.

-If your old ceiling fan is rotating slowly along with a burning smell, then the worn-out motor or dry bearings may be the cause.
+If the ceiling fan smells burnt and is hot to the touch, then a worn-out motor or dry bearings may be the cause.
 Also, the circuit breaker won’t trip in this case.
-To fix this issue, you can replace the motor, apply some lubricant to the dry bearings or replace any other faulty part such as the capacitor.
+To fix this issue, you can replace the motor, apply some lubricant to the dry bearings, or replace any other faulty part, such as the capacitor.
 If you don’t want to invest in an old fan’s restoration, buying a new ceiling fan is the best option.

 Can a ceiling fan catch on fire?